Pydev77/bot-zap2/replit.md

 # Overview

-This is a WhatsApp bot called "Takira Bot" (bot-zap2) built using Node.js and the Baileys library.
+This is a WhatsApp bot called "Pecinha - Bot" (bot-zap2) built using Node.js and the Baileys library.
 The bot provides various interactive features including games, entertainment commands, administrative functions, and social features like a Tinder-like matching system.
 It's designed to operate in WhatsApp groups and private chats with extensive customization options and multiple API integrations.

 # User Preferences